-The health care agent who I named in my advance directive
+The health care agent who I named in my advance directive.

->>OR<<
+>>0R<<

 This person:

 Name:

 Address:

+Telephone Number(s):

-Telephone Number(s):(Home and Cell)
+(Home and Cell)

-If I have written my wishes below, they should be followed. should decide based on conversations we have had, my religious, my personality, and how I reacted to other peoples' wishes about the disposition of my body and my funeral arm If not, the person I have named gious or other beliefs and funeral arrangements.
+If I have written my wishes below, they should be followed.
+If not, should decide based on conversations we have had, my religious o values, my personality, and how I reacted to other peoples' funeral wishes about the disposition of my body and my funeral arrangem r otĥer beliefs and l arrangements.
 My

-PART IV: SIGNATURE AND WITH By signing below, I indicate that I am emotionally and menta donation and that I understand the purpose and effect of this ally competent to make this
+PART IV: SIGNATURE AND WITNESSES By signing below, I indicate that I am emotionally and mentally condonation and that I understand the purpose and effect of this docu

 (Signature of Donor) (Date)

-The Donor signed or acknowledged signing the foregoing do based upon personal observation, appears to be emotionally make this donation.
+The Donor signed or acknowledged signing the foregoing documer based upon personal observation, appears to be emotionally and make this donation. nt in my presence and,

 (Signature of Witness) (Date)

 Telephone Number(s):

 (Signature of Witness) (Date)

-Telephone Number(s):
+Telenhone Number(s)